aragon/protocol/docs/4-entry-points/3-dispute-manager.md

     - Ensure that the draft term for the last round has been reached
     - Ensure that the randomness seed for the current term is either available (current block number within a certain range) or was saved by another draft
 - **State transitions:**
-    - Search up to the maximum batch size of guardians in the `GuardianRegistry` using the current term's randomness seed for entropy, which will lock a certain amount of ANJ tokens to each of the drafted guardians based on the penalty permille of the Protocol.
+    - Search up to the maximum batch size of guardians in the `GuardianRegistry` using the current term's randomness seed for entropy, which will lock a certain amount of ANT tokens to each of the drafted guardians based on the penalty permille of the Protocol.
 The maximum number of guardians to be drafted will depend on the maximum number allowed per batch set in the Protocol and the corresponding number of guardians for the dispute.
 Additionally, the `GuardiansRegistry` could return fewer guardians than the requested number.
 To have a better understanding of how the sortition works go to **section X**.
     - Update the dispute object with the resultant guardians from the draft.
 If all the guardians of the dispute have been drafted, transition the dispute to the adjudication phase.
     - Reward the caller with draft fees for each guardian drafted, using the configuration at the term when the dispute was created.